-Schools identified by the state as being in the "Lowest 5%" of schools statewide are required to extend the learning day for students.
+Schools may be identified by the state as needing to extend the learning day for students.
 For any school falling into this category, the Board and Union agree to meet and discuss implementation and negotiate as required.

 Monitoring of this Memorandum of Understanding